 After several weeks of eating mostly khottu and chicken fried rice, I was dying for a big juicy burger.
 And the burger at Café Chill certainly delivered.
 It even contained meat, unlike the “burger” we’d gotten in Nuwara Eliya.

 The only thing we didn’t like about Café Chill was that smoking is permitted and not separated from a non-smoking section.

 One of our favorite places to eat in Ella, In Reincarnation is a three-story restaurant along the main drag that serves some delicious Western-style food (as well as some local dishes).
 Sam and I both loved the Mediterranean wrap and returned multiple times during our trip.

 No 41 Bandarawela Rd | Rainbow inn, Ella 90090, Sri Lanka

-Though Café Guru is located further away, it is one of the best places to eat in Ella and certainly worth the trek.
-The atmosphere is great, and the food was delicious.
+Though Café Guru is located further away, it is worth the trek.
+The atmosphere is great, and the food was tasty.
 The pizza we ordered—which was big enough to split—was the best of our trip.
 We only wish we’d discovered it sooner so we could have gone back.